-The 32.2 carat Type 2A diamond has an irregular dodecahedral shape and is of exceptional colour and clarity.
-Colorimeter testing of the diamond not only demonstrated that the diamond is a Type 2A stone but also that it would be considered of D colour.
-A D colour is given to only the finest white diamonds; these are totally colourless and classified as "exceptional white" by CIBJO1.
-While the diamond appears flawless to Lucapa staff, this will need to be confirmed by independent examination.
+The 32.2 carat diamond measured 32x10x8mm and has an irregular dodecahedral shape.
+The diamond is of exceptional colour and clarity.
+Colorimeter testing not only demonstrated that the diamond was a Type 2A stone (which are among the rarest category of diamonds in the world), but also that it would be considered of D colour, which is given to only the finest white diamonds.
+D colour diamonds are totally colourless and classified as "Exceptional White" by CIBJO1.
+While the 32.2 carat diamond appears flawless to Lucapa staff, this will need to be confirmed by independent examination.